ahmethakanyildiz/socialease/README.md

 All functions work smoothly.</br>
 Satisfactory in terms of user interface.</br>
 It contains some bugs.</br>
 The project structure is somewhat complex.
-The reason of this complexity is that it is a school project and it is tried to be done in a very short time.
-Also, some bad design decisions could not be avoided (For example, we decided to use a relational database at the beginning, after some time we decided that we did not need relationality.
-As a result, we did not use relationality in a relational database).
-The complexity of the project and irreversible bad design decisions led me to reengineer it.
+The reason of this complexity is that it is a school project and it is tried to be done in a very short time.</br>
+During the development process, we could not take full advantage of the features and opportunities of the technologies we use.
+This was because we did not have much experience in the technologies we used.</br>
+The complexity of the project and failure to use technologies properly led me to reengineer it.